 Nelson & Mooney 2021, Annals of the Entomological Society of America

-Trade-offs in plant allocation to dispersal and defense
+Trade-offs in seed dispersal and fruit defense

 Nelson & Whitehead 2021, TREE